 While all homeowners insurance provides some protection against storm damage, Shelter goes above and beyond by covering debris removal and other storm-related expenses.

 We also like that Shelter’s average premium is well below the Tennessee state average for homeowners insurance.

 The average cost of Shelter’s homeowners insurance in Tennessee is $1,280 per year, putting it significantly below the state average.

 Let’s review the pros and cons of buying homeowners insurance from Shelter Insurance.

-How We Selected Homeowners Insurance Companies for Tennessee
+How We Selected the Best Homeowners Insurance Companies in Tennessee

 We used five criteria to choose the companies we included on this list.